eamena-project/eamena-arches-dev/training/README.md

   3. Slot 3: Edit as a Database Manager

 <div align="center">
-  This online training will take place online (ZOOM)
+  This online training will be hosted online (ZOOM):
+  "Arches/EAMENA Database Manager Zoom Meeting"
 </div>

 ## Requirements